How to increase heat pump adoption to hit energy conservation targets

 - Low understanding of heat pumps; complicated heating control design; negative installation experiences

 “People’s tendency to continue with the status quo is extremely strong – it will take significant investment in demand generation and other policies, to encourage people to adopt heat pumps.”
-Encouraging Heat Pump Installation in Ireland – behavioural insights paper3.
+Encouraging Heat Pump Installation in Ireland – behavioral insights paper3.

 How Advizzo can help increase adoption of heat pumps